lmdu/pyfastx/benchmark/README.md

 ### Plot

-Recommended you use RStudio to plot, place the matrix file to the folder of Rscripts.
+Recommended you use RStudio to plot, place the matrix file to the same folder of Rscripts.
+Prior to plotting, you should install ggplot2 and patchwork.

-Select a work directory where matrix and rscripts located in
+Select the work directory where matrix and rscripts located in

 ```r
 setwd(dir.choose())